Blogshot/trump-bot/README.md

 ### Docker
 Copy the Dockerfile to your local system with Docker installed and build the image like this:
-`docker build -t trump-bot .`
+`docker build --build-arg token=<token> -t trump-bot .`

 Afterwards, run the image via executing:
-`docker run trump-bot --env token=<your-token-here>`
+`docker run --name trump-bot -d trump-bot`

 Your container should come up and start deploying shards.
+You can view it's progress via:
+`docker logs -f trump-bot`

 ### Custom environment installation